 Tinder's prices are lower than that of eharmony, which is solely focused on long-term relationships, and has a proven success rate in helping singles find marriage and relationships — as well as a lower-than average divorce rate.
 Read more in our eharmony review.

-Is Tinder a good dating app for single parents?
+Is Tinder a good site?

 It can be!
 Because Tinder is all about making connections and doesn’t emphasize long-term relationships, it could be a great place to start if you’re new to online dating after a divorce, break up or as a single mom or dad.
 And once you’re in the groove, you’ll easily be able to weed out profiles to find your perfect match.